This policy is for you if your chosen course has a start date in the academic year 2022-23.

-For further advice or information regarding disability related adjustments, contact The University’s Disability Services team on firstname.lastname@example.org.
-For advice on other adjustments, contact the Equality and Inclusion Unit on email@example.com.
+For further advice or information regarding disability related adjustments, email The University’s Disability Services team via email@example.com.
+For advice on other adjustments, email the Equality and Inclusion Unit via firstname.lastname@example.org.

 Where possible, the School of Medicine will accommodate requests for alternative interview dates, however an alternative cannot be guaranteed.

 Where the number of high-quality applicants exceeds the number of places available, a gathered field may be implemented for the purposes of assessing applications.
 Applications will be assessed on their strength relative to others in the given field, ensuring that the candidates with the most potential receive an offer.